Become a teacher in a rural NH school in 15 months.

 Emilie Reagan, Co-Principal Investigator

 Emilie collaborates with the TRRE team to: (1) design and implement the TRRE program; (2) recruit and select residents; (3) communicate with partners; and (4) conduct research to inform the program.
-Emilie also teaches the Introduction to Assessment course to the teaching residents.
-Emilie is an Associate Professor in the UNH Education Department.
+Emilie also taught (2017-2020) the Introduction to Assessment course to the teaching residents.
+Emilie is an Associate Professor of Education at Claremont Graduate University in California.
 Her research focuses on teacher education policy and practice.
-Prior to moving to New Hampshire, Emilie worked for the Teaching Residents @ Teachers College, Columbia University program in New York City.
+Prior to moving to California, Emilie's professional experience included work as an Assoicate Professor in the Education Department at the University of New Hampshire and the Teaching Residents @ Teachers College, Columbia University program in New York City.